fordsfords/crepl/README.md

 ### Temp Files Persist

 When you exit, the tool leaves its temporary files for you to examine:
-* crepl_golden.c - your commands so far.
+* crepl_golden.c - your commands so far ("golden file").
+* crepl_golden.c.bak - golden file from your previous session.
 * crepl_temp.c - the most-recent full C file that was compiled.
 If you get a compile error, you can examine the full program.
 * crepl_errs.log - Either compile errors or run-time errors.